Hans Looschen: Life and work

 His father, Hermann Looschen (1838-1891), was a porcelain painter at the Royal Porcelain Factory, Berlin.
 After graduating from a gymnasium in Charlottenburg, he began studying at the Prussian Academy of Arts.
 His instructors there included Paul Thumann, Otto Knille, and Ernst Hildebrand.
-His first exhibition took place at the Academy in 1887.
+His first exhibition took place at the academy in 1887.
 He became a lifetime member of the Verein Berliner Künstler (artists' association) in 1892.

-In 1893, he began exhibiting regularly at the Große Berliner Kunstausstellung, and served a few terms as its President.
-He was awarded a small gold medal there in 1908, and a large gold emdal in 1912.
+In 1893, he began exhibiting regularly at the Große Berliner Kunstausstellung, and served a few terms as its president.
+He was awarded a small gold medal there in 1908, and a large gold medal in 1912.
 From 1899 to 1901, his works were presented at the Berlin Secession.

-In 1908, he was also named a Professor.
+In 1908, he was also named a professor.
 Initially, he was a member of the Prussian State Art Commission.
 Later, he worked with the "Preußischen künstlerischen Sachverständigenkammer" (roughly: chamber of art experts).
-In 1913, he was elected to the Academy, and served in its Senate until his death.
+In 1913, he was elected to the academy, and served in its Senate until his death.
 The following year, he participated in the Venice Biennale.
 In 1916, he created a sensation when he visited the Halbmondlager, near Zossen, to paint six prisoners of war from North Africa.

 He died in Berlin, at the age of sixty-three, from a heart attack.